disanda/Deep-GAN-Encoders/readme.md

 - discovering attribute directions with latent space : embedded_img_processing.py

-Note: Pre-trained Model should be download first !
+Note: Pre-trained Model should be download first , and default save to './chechpoint/'

 ## Metric

 - validate performance (Pre-trained GANs and baseline)

   1. using generations.py to generate reconstructed images (generate GANs images if needed)
-  2. Files in directory "./baseline/" could help you to quickly format images and latent vectors (w).
+  2. Files in the directory "./baseline/" could help you to quickly format images and latent vectors (w).
   3. Put comparing images to different files, and run comparing-baseline.py

-- ablation study : looking from  ./ablations-study/
+- ablation study : look at  ''./ablations-study/''

 ## Setup